freddiejbawden/notes/exc/zookeeper.md

 A distributed lock system, such as Chubby would enforce the first requirement, but not the second.
 With ZooKeeper, we can designate a path as the ready _znode_, meaning that other processes will only have the configuration once the leader is finished.

+## Example Usage

+### Configuration Management

+We can store a configuration in a znode `z_c`.
+When a process starts, it gets the configuration from `znode` using `getData` and specify a watch on it.
+WHen `z_c` is updated, all the processes are notified and they can re-get the configuration.

+### Rendezvous Points

+If a clinet has a scheduled job, it may not always be clear where the workers or master will be on the network; however a worker may start before a master meaning it cannot simply read from a file.

+Zookeeper can provide a rendezvous point `z_r` to all workers and the master.
+On start up, a worker will get a watch on `z_r` and are notified when the master fills in the network info.
+Even better, if `z_r` is ephermial, then the node will be cleaned after execution!

+### Locks

+We can use a znode as a lock; to acquire a lock, a client tries to create a znode with the Ephemeral flag.
+If it succeeds, the client holds the lock; o/w the client can watch the node until it has been freed.

+This suffers from the Herd Effect, where many clients will rush to get the next lock.

+To overcome this we line up clients using children znodes, these use the Sequential flag to order themselves.
+Clients now watch the n-1 node until it is deleted and check if they are the lowest remaining, when it is the lock is theirs.
+Ephemeral flags allow crashed processes to release their locks, preventing blockage.